Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image html /user_guides/modeling_algos/images/modeling_algos_image048.png  "Creating a  prism between two faces with Perform(From, Until)"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image048.png  "Creating a  prism between two faces with Perform(From, Until)"

-#### MakeDPrism
+@subsubsection occt_modalg_9_1_2 Draft Prism

-*MakeDPrism* from  *BRepFeat* class is used to build draft prism topologies interacting with a basis  shape .
+The class *BRepFeat_MakeDPrism* is used to build draft prism topologies interacting with a basis  shape.
 These can be depressions or protrusions.
-A class object is created or  initialized from
+A class object is created or  initialized from:
   * a shape (basic shape),
   * the base of the prism,
   * a face (face of sketch on  which the base has been defined and used to determine whether the base has been  defined on the basic shape or not),